marklogic/marklogic-docker/README.md

 ```
 $ docker-compose -f marklogic-centos.yml up -d
 ```
-The previous command starts a container running MarkLogic Server named bootstrap.
+The previous command starts a container running MarkLogic Server named "bootstrap".

 Run this next command to verify if the container is running:
 ```
 $ docker ps
 ```
-If the containers are running correctly, the above command lists all the Docker containers running on the host.
+If the containers are running correctly, this command lists all the Docker containers running on the host.

 After the container is initialized, you can access the MarkLogic Query Console on http://localhost:8000 and the MarkLogic Admin Interface on http://localhost:8001.
 These ports can also be accessed externally via your hostname or IP address.